andrena/just-in-time-patching/agent-attacher/README.md

 * Run `java de.andrena.justintime.attaching.RemoteAgentAttacher <agent-jar> <main-class-or-process-id> [<action>]`
   * `<agent-jar>` is the jar containing your java agent
   * `<main-class-or-process-id>` is the main class of the Java process (name parts will be sufficient) to attach to, or alternatively, the process id.
 If no match is found, a list of all running JVMs is printed.
-  * `<action>` is either `attach` to attach a new agent or `detach` to detach an existing one.
-Default: `attach`.
+  * `<action>` is either `attach` (default) to attach a new agent or `detach` to detach an existing one.
-* For our 3 example agents, there are already predefined eclipse run configurations in this directory
+* For our 3 example agents, you find already predefined eclipse run configurations in this directory

 ### Configuring eclipse: